sentry07/crestron-splus-contextcompile/README.md

 This is done by editing the Windows registry.
 Don't try this at home, I'm a professional and these files will do it for you.

-Right click the file and select Run as Administrator and it will update the context menu for all USP files to have more options, specifically:
+Right click the USP_EnableContextCompile_RunAsAdmin.cmd file and select Run as Administrator and it will update the context menu for all USP files to have more options, specifically:
 * Compile 2 Series
 * Compile 2 + 3 Series
 * Compile 3 Series